Dural arteriovenous fistula

 - middle meningeal artery but at level of foramen spinosum

-Shunting appears over the inferior right cavernous sinus and cavernous sinus dura, with the vein lying along the lateral wall passing directly superiorly, and with dysplastic segments of different calibre, eventually passing to a venous varix of 6 mm diameter lying directly above the ICA bifurcation, with the vein continuing posteriorly & medially to join the basal vein of Rosenthal and eventually vein of Galen, with a high-grade stenosis just prior to this.
+Shunting appears over the inferior right cavernous sinus and cavernous sinus dura, with the vein lying along the lateral wall passing directly superiorly, and with dysplastic segments of different caliber, eventually passing to a venous varix of 6 mm diameter lying directly above the ICA bifurcation, with the vein continuing posteriorly & medially to join the basal vein of Rosenthal and eventually vein of Galen, with a high-grade stenosis just prior to this.

 Further reflux occurs into a lateral mesencephalic vein which appears to connect to the petrosal vein, and superior petrosal sinus and to other posterior fossa veins related to the cerebellar hemisphere.